Table of Contents:

-A neurocognitive supplement formulated by Clarke Bioscience called Neupanex is one of the most potent formulations on the market today to support brain health and promote neuroplasticity.
-It contains a blend of natural neuro-nutrients that stimulates the body's endogenous stem cells for the growth of new neurons.
+A neurocognitive supplement formulated by Clarke Bioscience called Neupanex is the most potent formulation on the market today to support brain health and promote neuroplasticity.
+It contains a blend of natural neuro-nutrients that stimulates the body’s endogenous stem cells for the growth of new neurons.

 Neupanex contains a blend of 18 naturally occurring vitamins, nutraceuticals, and antioxidants, including pregnenolone, DHEA, & PQQ, which are essential for brain health and stem cell management.